pedrojunqueira/da-100/README.md

 - create calculated columns
 	- Can create in Power Query (Preferred as it is optimized for compression and performance)
 	- Can create in Power BI using DAX

+- Assume referential integrity
+	- When creating relationships It enables queries on the data source to use INNER JOIN rather than OUTER JOIN which improves query efficiency

 - Set up the Q&A feature
 	- [Azure Learning](https://docs.microsoft.com/en-us/power-bi/consumer/end-user-q-and-a)